 We noticed that almost all temples were decorated with snake like creatures which are called naga and are believed to protect the city and live in Mekong river.
 All temples were very clean and decorated with colorful bands and flags for upcoming New Year celebrations.

 After a late lunch and a break to cool down we headed off to COPE center.
 Laos, similar to Cambodia has his own dark period in the history which still has an influence on people’s lives.
-During 9 years of the Vietnam War (1964 - 73), more than 270 million cluster bombs were dropped all over the country.
+During 9 years of the Vietnam War (1964 - 73), more than 270 million cluster bombs were dropped all over the country (more than all the bombs dropped during WWII combined).
 Up to 30% of them did not detonated and many villages are still threatened with unexploded bombs.
 Despite the effort of bomb clearance every year many people (around 100) dies and almost half of the victims are children.
 The bombs usually explode when people are farming, cooking on fire or when children unawares of the danger play with small bomblets (which are about the size of a tennis ball) :( COPE offers rehabilitation and provides artificial limbs, walking aids and wheelchairs for victims.
 More importantly, it gives them a hope for a normal life.

 Next, we explored the area of Mekong promenade.
 We noticed really nice looking place for a night market (apparently opened in 2018) with new, wooden stands, however half of the were empty and most of the vendors were still selling on the street.
 The night market stretched from the sunset view point to the Chao Anouvong statue.
 This area of the city was really crowded in the evening.

 - Bus ticket to Thakhet (from Don Det) - 110 000 Kip / per person

 - Bus ticket to Vientiane (from Thakhet) - 80 000 Kip / per person